rwaldheim/ecdpt/index.md

 </table>

 The Discharge Areal Capacity (\*) can only be plotted if the area of the limiting electrode is specified.

+Finally, you can also generate two animations, based on "per cycle" graphs: dQdV plots and voltage profiles.
+These allow for great visual aids for deciphering when certain electrochemical event happen throughout cycling.

 Lastly, the **Total Discharge Capacity** graph is a summation of all cells within the set and plots the mean capacity with respective error bars.
 Columbic efficiency is also averaged and plotted within the same graph.